Tuplanolla/adom-tas/README.md

 Configuration
 -------------

-Edit `adom-tas.cfg` for maximum efficiency.
+Edit `adom-tas.cfg` for maximum efficiency, but don't touch the optional fields yet.
 Documentation on how will be written later.

 Schedule